hadas8/messaging-system/README.md

 ## References and Authors
 - Developed by Hadas Etzion
-- Third-party tools used: Django, Django REST Framework
+- Third-party tools used: Django, Django REST Framework, PostgreSQL, Python-Decouple

 ## License
 This project is licensed under the MIT License.